jnunez03/KaggleVisualization/README.md

 ![aabase](https://user-images.githubusercontent.com/23710841/37250325-10ca08dc-24c8-11e8-9252-5101c2b8d6d0.png)
 ![aagros](https://user-images.githubusercontent.com/23710841/37250326-10d56966-24c8-11e8-83f4-66d7fd7a05fd.png)
 - One thing to note, in 2015 there was a huge increase in teachers who started working with 3430.
 However, due to the data not being accumulated enough for 2017 (we only have data of 149 teachers who started in 2017).
 We can note the discrepancy, because the mean base salary drastically drops, but if there was more data, it would be closer to how 2015 and 2016 look.
+- Shame on myself for not plotting this the other way!
+The downward trend is only showing as experience decreases so does pay!
+- There was not a lot of 2017 data, so that is why the value is truly so low.
+There being outliers as well makes it even lower.
 ![numnum](https://user-images.githubusercontent.com/23710841/37249930-11f9a806-24bf-11e8-8030-a81edac8e4fa.png)
 # How do Variables relate to each other?
 ## There seems to be no relationship with total other pay and how much you make!